veithen/veithen.github.io/_posts/2015-01-21-referrer-spam.md

 referrer spam:

 * Generating referrer spam doesn't require any kind of intrusion into your Web site or your Google Analytics account.
-  The only information that the spammer needs is the property ID, but that information is public because it can be extracted from any Web page on your site.
-The spammer may also simply try random property IDs.
+  The only information that the spammer needs is the property ID.
+That information is public because it can be extracted from any Web page on your site.
+However, the spammer actually doesn't even need to do that: he can simply try random property IDs.
 Given the structure of the ID, there is indeed a significant probability of hitting an existing property by choosing an ID randomly.
+  This obviously means that the spammer neither knows the domain name corresponding to the property nor the page titles.
+  That's the reason why referrer spam is reported with fake hastnames and page titles, as observed in the introduction.

-* Once the spammer has obtained (or guessed) the property ID, he can generate page views in Google Analytics without sending requests to the actual Web site.
+* Once the spammer has guessed the property ID, he can generate page views in Google Analytics without sending requests to the actual Web site.
 This implies that there is no way to prevent this type of spam by implementing changes to the site (e.g. to the JavaScript in the Web pages or the `.htaccess` file).